reconhub/gisfirstaid/README.md

 # RECON GIS first aid

-A website with example on common GIS problems in epidemiology.
+A website with examples on common GIS problems in epidemiology.

 ## Live version
 It is currently hosted here: https://gisfirstaid.netlify.com/